AarshBatra/biteSizedAQ/README.md

   themes.
 E.g. all satellited derived data processing functions will be in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

+## Project 6 \[upcoming!\]: Coding with Conscience: Evolving from Carbon Aware to Grid Aware for Truly Sustainable Computing

+- Read the blog here.

+- Underlying README Rmd file can be found in the project’s respective folder and here is a quick link to access it.

 ## Project 5: Facing Two Fronts: The Intersection of Air Pollution and Climate Change